Curtis Thompson (javelin thrower): Personal life

+Born in Trenton, New Jersey, and raised in Florence Township, New Jersey, Thompson is a 2014 graduate of Florence Township Memorial High School.
 His parents are Scott and Karen Thompson.
-He has one brother, Christopher, who was a collegiate basketball player.
+His brother, Christopher, was a collegiate basketball player.
 Thompson's athletic genes carry through the family as he has several aunts, uncles, and cousins who played badminton for the Jamaican national team.

 He formerly coached for the Spain Park High School team, before later moving to Huntsville.

+In 2023, he and his father wrote a book about the behind the scenes moments of raising a champion.